Colm Wilkinson: The Phantom of the Opera

+Les Misérables

 The London production of Les Misérables opened in October 1985, and transferred to Broadway in March 1987.
 Originally, the American Actors' Equity Association refused to allow Wilkinson to play the part of Valjean in New York, due to its strict policy of hiring only American actors unless an actor outside America was an international star.
 At this, producer Cameron Mackintosh refused to open the show unless Wilkinson played Valjean, and Actors' Equity relented.
 Wilkinson took the lead role despite the temporary setback.
 He won the Helen Hayes Award, the Outer Critics Circle Award, and the Theatre World Award for his performance; he was nominated for the Tony Award and Drama Desk Award for Best Actor in a Musical.